-The ex-MP pleaded guilty last month to false accounting by filing 19 fake receipts for ''research and translation'' services.
+The ex-MP pleaded guilty on Wednesday to false accounting by filing 19 fake receipts for "research and translation" services.

 He used the money to fund a series of trips to Europe, including one to judge a literary competition in Paris.